vjammi/datastructures/src/main/java/dev/vjammi/ds/v2/backtracking/permutationAndCombinations.md

-### Permutations - Here order in which they are arranged matter - so a greater number of permutations
+### Permutations - Here enrichedTransaction in which they are arranged matter - so a greater number of permutations
 https://www.khanacademy.org/math/precalculus/x9e81a4f98389efdf:prob-comb#x9e81a4f98389efdf:combinatorics-precalc

 26!